scikit-video/scikit-video/doc/index.rst

    .. raw:: html

 	Scikit-video is designed for easy video processing using Python.
 It is modeled in the spirit of other successful scikits such as scikit-learn and scikit-image.
 The developers of scikit-video know other libraries exist to read/write videos such as PyAV, imageIO, and opencv.
-However, none allow low level access to reading and writing videos, nor do these provide the video processing tools that researchers often use.
-This project aims to make video algorithms easy to access for students, engineers, and instructors.
+However, no libraries have been found to provide easy acces to video processing tools.

+This project aims to make video algorithms easy to access for students, engineers, instructors, and researchers.
 Choose a category below to start learning how to use scikit-video!

         <br/>
         <br/>